COVID-19 patients could get stuck with a large medical bill; Here’s what to know in Kansas

 “For Kansas this would be an insurer by insurer decision and it can change at any point so the insurers would be best positioned to answer the nuance of what they are doing because it may be different from one group to the next.”SPOKESPERSON, KANSAS INSURANCE DEPARTMENT

-According to the spokesperson for the state’s insurance department, some insurers have voluntarily agreed to waive cost sharing for coronavirus.
+According to the state’s insurance department spokesperson, some insurers have voluntarily agreed to waive cost-sharing for coronavirus.

 However, they said this is not as straightforward as it may seem.
-For example, Blue Cross Blue Shield of Kansas, BCBSKS, is waiving the cost for fully insured individuals, but the self-funded plans act as administrative services only, the employer can choose whether to waive or not waive.
+For example, Blue Cross Blue Shield of Kansas, BCBSKS, waives the cost for fully insured individuals, but the self-funded plans act as administrative services only.
+The employer can choose whether to waive or not waive.

 “Since the declaration of the declared public health pandemic, we have been covering the cost of COVID testing and treatment,” said Katrina McGivern, a BCBSKS spokesperson.